iplusaha/docker_python_api/README.md

 2. Once Docker has been installed then we need to pull the Ubuntu14.04 image which we are going to use as our base image for this deployment.
 The command is:
    - sudo docker pull ubuntu:14.04

-    N.B: also copy the "Dockerfile" into your local instance/host
+    N.B: also copy the "Dockerfile" from this repository to your local instance/host

 3. Now we containerize the application using Dockerfile, the execution command is as follows:
    - sudo docker build -t docker-python-api .